 Signs Your Battery Needs Replacement

-- Frequent need for jump starts
+- You need jump starts more than once a month

 Final Thoughts on Jump Starting in Extreme Weather